freddyt18/Peronality-Test/README.md

 1. [Figma](https://www.figma.com/): used for prototyping the project.
 2. [Screen Builder](https://www.oracle.com/java/technologies/javase/javafxscenebuilder-info.html): used for building the UI of the application.
 3. [JavaFX](https://openjfx.io/): along with screen builder, the application is built using JavaFX.
-4. [VS Code](https://code.visualstudio.com/): IDE used while working on the project.
+4. [VS Code](https://code.visualstudio.com/): Text Editor used while working on the project.
 5. [Github](https://github.com/): used to host the project for team collaboration.